daattali/beautiful-jekyll/_posts/2017-06-19-Docker-in-vSphere-Part-1-Introduction.md

 The vDVS driver is made of a vib to install on the ESXi host and a plugin to add to the docker host.
 I will go more into details in the next post.

 The vDVS plugin and the vDVS driver allow Docker to talk directly to ESXi, which in turn manages the datastores and create a vmdk per docker volume on VMFS, NFS, VVol or VSAN.
-Some kind of chinese whispers 2.0.
+Some kind of chinese whispers 2.0!

 ![telephonearabe]({{site.baseurl}}/img/telephonearabe.jpg)

 You can find the full doc on vDVS [here](http://vmware.github.io/docker-volume-vsphere/documentation/).

-This driver is pretty great as you can store your Docker volumes as regular VM virtual disks and not manage an extra layer of stretched storage like GlusterFS.
+This driver is pretty great as you can store your Docker volumes as regular virtual disks and not have to manage an extra layer of stretched storage like GlusterFS.
 See picture below.

 ![vdvsvsnovdvs]({{site.baseurl}}/img/vdvsvsnovdvs.jpg)